DeathStar3/varicity-experiment/artifact-submission-files/README.md

 5. On the right panel, click on `Project selection`.
 A list of the available projects appear.
 ![project_selection_panel](images/project_selection_panel.png)
 6. By clicking on the desired project's name, the visualization appears on the left, here JFreeChart.
+Please note that the visualization may not be centered when appearing.
 ![jfreechart_visualization](images/jfreechart_visualization.png)
 7. The entrypoint classes for all projects are pre-configured with the names present in Table II (in JFreeChart's case, `org.jfree.chart.JFreeChart` and `org.jfree.chart.plot.Plot`).
-However, the usage orientation and usage level need to be set manually.
+However, the usage orientation and usage level need to be set manually for each project.
 These two settings are available on the right panel.
 The usage level setting is present at the top level of the panel, whereas the usage orientation is in the `Config parameters` menu.
 ![visualization_settings_1](images/visualization_settings_1.png)